Changissnz/nu_merchant_principal/README.md

 with talents possibly of categories unique amongst peers.
 And these talents are evidenced through the work of the "hands".
-The "face" and the "hands" could very well be synonyms with one another, in group orders where appearance is submissive to the work.
+The "face" and the "hands" could very well be synonyms for one another, in group orders where appearance is submissive to the work.
+The tight-knittedness of a pride, intent on remaining a pride, does not concede elements that could be directly used or exponentiated for that pride's disintegration.
+Prides are vulnerable, and unanimously successful prides have great control over what continues to enable their constancy if not flourish.